Emulating the logistic map with totalistic cellular automata: Introduction

 \section{Introduction}

-The logistic map~\cite{May1976} is an extremely popular subject of research, Google Scholar reports more than 2 millions entry searching with this term.
+The logistic map~\cite{May1976} is an extremely popular subject of research: Google Scholar reports more than 2 millions entries searching with this term.

-It has been introduced by Robert May in 1976 (although a similar equation was already studied by E. Lorenz in 1964~\cite{Lorenz1964}) as a model of a bounded population growth with discrete generations, as happens for insects that lay eggs during the fall (autumn), that will hatch next spring.
+This discrete-time dynamical system has been introduced by Robert May in 1976 (although a similar equation had been already studied by E. Lorenz in 1964~\cite{Lorenz1964}) as a model of the growth of a bounded population with discrete generations, as happens for insects that during the fall (autumn) lay eggs that will hatch the next spring.

-The idea is that for vanishing number of eggs and abundance of food, each insect will lay many eggs, so to have an initial exponential growth.
-However, when the number of insect becomes large, the share of food will imply a smaller average number of eggs.
+May's logistic map can be obtained by means of simple assumptions.
+When there is a vanishing number of animals and great abundance of food, each insect will lay many eggs, and this causes an initial exponential growth of the population.
+However, when the number of insects becomes comparable to the maximal carrying capacity of the environment, the limited share of available food will imply a smaller average number of eggs.